Vibrations

 presence of a modest gentleman about thirty years of age,

-more value to comfort than to display.
-Speaking with clear,
+attach more value to comfort than to display.
+Speaking with

-measured accents on the subject which possessed his brain and
+clear, measured accents on the subject which possessed his

-matter and the action of the force regulating its phenomena,
+constitution of matter and the action of the force

 " First.
 Matter is capable of infinite subdivision.